 - The project will use solid-state High Voltage Direct Current (HVDC) cables that eliminate the potential for leaks, and which contain protective layers designed to provide superior mechanical and corrosion protection thereby reducing the need for repairs over the lifetime of the project.
 HVDC cable technology has a proven track record of safety and reliability. - DC technology, by its nature, significantly reduces electric and magnetic fields in comparison to AC.

-By burying the DC line the magnetic impacts are reduced further.

-- The line will generally be installed in roadway cleared or safety zones to provide a buffer from traffic.
+By burying the DC line the magnetic impacts are reduced further. - The line will generally be installed in roadway cleared or safety zones to provide a buffer from traffic.
 Traffic controls will be implemented per Town, State, and Federal standards. - Limitations will be placed on construction hours and seasonal restrictions on work along certain ROWs will be imposed. - The HVDC technology immediately terminates the flow of electricity in the event the cable is compromised.
-Warning tape and protective material will be placed over the cables in the trench to reduce the chance for the cable to be compromised. - If blasting is required, pre and post blast surveys will be offered to residents in the vicinity of the blast - Fiber communication may be made available to VTrans for their broadband program. - The project route within the lake will avoid public water supplies, and owner/operators of public water supplies will be notified at least three weeks prior to cable installation. - Owners and operators of infrastructure that will be crossed by the project, including existing electric, gas, telecommunications, water and waste water facilities, will be consulted prior to installation.
-This infrastructure will be protected by the use of mats. - Risk of snagging from anchors is minimized due to the burial and concrete protection of the line. - Communications and response plans will be developed and adopted, including an Aquatic Safety and Communications Plan for coordination with US Coast Guard and maritime users and an Emergency Repair and Response Plan to facilitate an efficient response in the event of an unanticipated breakage of the line. - The overland and in water cables will be regularly inspected to confirm system integrity. - Commercial operators in the lake have been briefed on the Project and installation will be coordinated with them, so as to not adversely impact their businesses. - The Converter Station will be fenced and locked to control access. - Installation, operation, and maintenance of the project will not require significant use of municipal water or wastewater facilities. - The project route within the lake will avoid private water supplies. - The Town of Ludlow who is expected to host the Converter Station, has indicated that the project will not impact their municipal services.
+Warning tape and protective material will be placed over the cables in the trench to reduce the chance for the cable to be compromised. - If blasting is required, pre- and post-blast surveys will be offered to residents in the vicinity of the blast area.
+In addition, perchlorate will not be used in blasting activities and VTDEC Blasting BMPs will be followed. - The creation of an Overall Oil and Hazardous Materials Spill Prevention and Contingency Plan to be implemented during construction. - Fiber communication may be made available to VTrans for their broadband program. - The project route within the lake will avoid public water supplies, and owner/operators of public water supplies will be notified at least three weeks prior to cable installation. - Owners and operators of infrastructure that will be crossed by the project, including existing electric, gas, telecommunications, water and waste water facilities, will be consulted prior to installation.
+This infrastructure will be protected by the use of mats. - Risk of snagging from anchors is minimized due to the burial and concrete protection of the line.

+- Communications and response plans will be developed and adopted, including an Aquatic Safety and Communications Plan for coordination with US Coast Guard and maritime users and an Emergency Repair and Response Plan to facilitate an efficient response in the event of an unanticipated breakage of the line. - Use of commercially reasonable efforts to utilize circuit breakers that do not contain SF6. - The overland and in water cables will be regularly inspected to confirm system integrity. - Commercial operators in the lake have been briefed on the Project and installation will be coordinated with them, so as to not adversely impact their businesses. - The Converter Station will be fenced and locked to control access. - Installation, operation, and maintenance of the project will not require significant use of municipal water or wastewater facilities. - The Project route within the lake will avoid private water supplies. - The Town of Ludlow who is expected to host the Converter Station, has indicated that the project will not impact their municipal services.